Repeat Performance: Production

-The film changed the original story where the girl was the villain because it was felt Joan Leslie could not play a villain.
+The film reversed the original story that involves Barney having been the one killing his lover before he relives the previous year and Sheila being a drunk.
+This was evidently done due to the perception that Joan Leslie could not play a villain.
 Also, in the book by William O'Farrell, the Richard Basehart character called William Williams was a cross dressing poet.